hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** Whilst the AKS API previously supported the `Paid` SKU - the AKS API introduced a breaking change in API Version `2023-02-01` (used in v3.51.0 and later) where the value `Paid` must now be set to `Standard`.

+* `snapshot_id` - (Optional)  The ID of the Snapshot which should be used to create this cluster.
+Changing this forces a new resource to be created.

 * `storage_profile` - (Optional) A `storage_profile` block as defined below.

 * `tags` - (Optional) A mapping of tags to assign to the resource.